AdaCore/spark2014/lrm/source/introduction.rst

 .. [#bounded_errors] In the case of some bounded errors a check and any resulting exception only *may* be required.

+Note that in some cases the result of performing formal verification may be compiler or machine-dependent.
+In such cases it must be possible to represent the dependencies as explicit inputs to the formal verification process.

 .. _dynamic_sem: